CalNicklin/TaskLog/src/content/blog/generateStyles.md

 ### Task

 Last week I identified an area where we spent way too much time copying info from one place to another - aka data entry.
-I found that the creation of React Native stylesheets: wastes hours or days of time at the start of a project, is error-prne, and requires no useful thinking.
+I found that the creation of React Native stylesheets: wastes hours or days of time at the start of a project, is error-prone, and requires no useful thinking.
 So I am working on iterations of an automation tool for this.

 ### Achievements